-ABC is an acronym for the Audit Bureau of Circulation, a US-based circulation audit service with offices in Toronto.
+AAM is an acronym for the Alliance for Audited Media (previously ABC), a US-based circulation audit service with offices in Toronto.
 Circulation audits are used to verify circulation claims to advertisers.

 Allotment refers to the total number of copies of a single issue scheduled for shipping to a wholesaler or distribution service (e.g. Magazines Canada).
 Not to be confused with draw (see below).